jaylittle/presentation-engine/README.md

 I've gotten old enough to give a shit.
 FOSS has done a lot of good for me over the years and its well past time I start returning the favor.

+### 5. FOSS?
+This is .NET you silly man!

+Yeah this port is being developed 100% on Linux.
+The goal is for it to be able to work in a cross platform context, but I will be primarily developing it using tools available to me on Arch Linux.

+### 6. What tools?

+VS Code is what I'm using at the moment though it does leave a bit to be desired.
+Once Rider gets debugging working on Linux again (thanks a lot for that monkey wrench MS), I'll more than likely switch over to using it.